 What is an alternative loan?

 Alternative Educational Loans (ALT), also known as private educational loans, consist of any student loan that is not a federal student loan.
-ALT loans are available from banks and private loan companies and offer additional financial assistance to students.
+ALT loans offer additional financial assistance to students are are available from banks and private loan companies, including several right here in Alaska.
 Students who need additional funds beyond what they qualify for in federal student aid (including Federal Direct Loans) or students who are not eligible for Federal Direct Loans may wish to apply for an alternative education loan.

 Alternative loans should ONLY be considered after applying for federal financial aid using the Free Application for Federal Student Aid (FAFSA).
 A FAFSA can still be submitted even after the semester has started.
 Follow our Financial Aid Checklist for guidance.

 UAA's Financial Aid advisors want to help students maximize thier aid so they understand all the options, rates and terms available.
 Students should contact a Financial Aid advisor to explore the full range of considerations before deciding to apply for an ALT loan.

 - FAFSA Applicants

 - Complete the FAFSA for the academic year you will be attending.
 For guidance, follow the Financial Aid Checklist.

 - Once you have been packaged for federal financial aid, review your UAOnline account to determine if you need additional funding.